 Before deciding which motorcycle insurance company works best for you, evaluate whether an insurer's standard policy contains sufficient coverage for your motorcycle.
 Also be sure that a provider grants you the ability to change your coverage limits and purchase practical endorsements as your insurance needs evolve.

-The following table displays the policy features available with the provider's we've mentioned in this study.
-Additionally, we've tabulated policy data for Dairyland motorcycle insurance, a provider we sourced quotes from while gathering rate information.
+The following table displays the policy features available with the providers we mentioned in this study.
+Additionally, we tabulated policy data for Dairyland motorcycle insurance, a provider we sourced quotes from while gathering rate information.

 Customer service: considering insurer quality in service and claims satisfaction

-We checked three measurements of an insurer's customer service to find the best motorcycle insurance provider in South Carolina: the Complaint Index maintained by the National Association of Insurance Commissioners (NAIC), the scores awarded to each provider on J.D.
-Power's U.S. Auto Insurance Study of companies in the Southeast and A.M.
-Best's Financial Strength Ratings (FSR).
+We checked three measurements of an insurer's customer service to find the best motorcycle insurance provider in South Carolina: the Complaint Index maintained by the National Association of Insurance Commissioners (NAIC) and AM Best's Financial Strength Ratings (FSR).

-NAIC Complaint Index: The National Association of Insurance Commissioners (NAIC) measures the number of complaints an insurer receives relative to its size, or market share.
-The number of complaints an insurer is expected to receive is represented by 1.0, meaning a company which receives fewer complaints than expected has a Complaint Index under 1.0.
+NAIC Complaint Index: The National Association of Insurance Commissioners (NAIC) measures the number of complaints an insurer receives relative to its size or market share.
+The number of complaints an insurer is expected to receive is represented by 1.0, meaning a company that receives fewer complaints than expected has a Complaint Index under 1.0.

 South Carolina motorcycle insurance costs by city

-Rock Hill is the cheapest place to buy motorcycle insurance in South Carolina, while Cayce is the most expensive city in the state, where coverage costs about $975 per year.
+Aiken is the cheapest place to buy motorcycle insurance in South Carolina, while Columbia is the most expensive city in the state, where coverage costs about $884 per year.

 South Carolina motorcycle insurance requirements

 South Carolina's motorcyclists must get the same amount of minimum coverage as other drivers.
-Nearly all states require motorists to purchase liability insurance, but South Carolina also calls for its drivers to purchase un/underinsured motorist insurance — a coverage that protects your vehicle from damage caused by other drivers.
+Nearly all states require motorists to purchase liability insurance, but South Carolina also calls for its drivers to purchase uninsured or underinsured motorist insurance — a coverage that protects your vehicle from damage caused by other drivers.

 We've displayed South Carolina's motorcycle insurance requirements below.